 The Car Connection GMC Sierra 2500HD Overview

 The GMC Sierra 2500HD is a heavy-duty pickup that's related to the Chevrolet Silverado 2500HD.
-Like the Chevy, the GMC version is offered in three-quarter ton and one-ton configurations, with a high-buck Sierra Denali edition available for either.
+Like the Chevy, the GMC version is offered in three-quarter ton and one-ton configurations, with a high-buck Sierra Denali edition available both big trucks.

-Where the Chevy Silverado heavy-duty range may skew toward work and fleet buyers, the GMC Sierra range is more often the luxurious choice.
-The GMC Sierra Denali HD offers a heady mix of capability and luxury features that many buyers are willing pay for.
+Where the Chevy Silverado heavy-duty range may skew toward work and fleet buyers, the GMC Sierra range is more often a luxury truck.
+The GMC Sierra Denali HD offers a heady mix of capability and luxury features that tempt buyers' wallets.

 With the Sierra HD, GMC has rivals for the Ford Super Duty range and the Ram heavy-duty lineup.

 MORE: Read our review of the 2020 GMC Sierra 2500HD